The Environmental Health team deals with owner-occupied and

 We offer a service to private tenants, home owners and

 landlords.
-The Environmental Health team can help you with
+The Environmental Health team can help you

 - Electricity, gas or water cut offs